If home is where the heart is … what happens when it also becomes the office, the school, and the gym?

 And it’s not by a little.
 It’s a landslide, both now and into the future.

 However, if we look at the growth rate by percentages, an entirely different story appears.
-Developing countries — like Guyana, Niger, and Egypt — are poised to flourish.
+Developing countries — like Guyana, Niger, and Egypt — are expected to grow exponentially.

 This disparity is likely due to three factors.